-Stand-alone multi-family residential development should include desirable design features such as units oriented toward the street, townhomes designed with appropriate massing and scale to complement surrounding single-family residences, varied architectural styles and landscaped parkways between curbs and sidewalks with large trees.
+Stand-alone multi-family residential development must be comprised of attached multi-family units with a minimum residential density of 10 dwelling units per net acre and a maximum density of 30 dwellings per net acre.
+Stand-alone residential projects shall adhere to the standards set forth in the development standards of this Specific Plan and, except as provided otherwise in this Specific Plan, shall adhere to standards set forth in Article 9 of Chapter 4 of Title 9 (Residential Planned Development Zone) of the Municipal Code.
+Stand-alone multi-family residential development should include desirable design features such as units oriented toward the street, townhomes designed with appropriate massing and scale to complement surrounding singlefamily residences, varied architectural styles and landscaped parkways between curbs and sidewalks with large trees.
 The following guidelines apply to stand-alone multi-family residential development.